allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 ## Status

-BigFlow is a production-ready tool, powering few projects inside the company.
+BigFlow is production-ready, it already powers a few projects inside the company.

 There are some missing spots that we want to cover in the next versions.
 The big things are: